sorbet/sorbet/website/blog/2022-07-28-srb-tapioca.md

   [custom DSL generators](https://github.com/Shopify/tapioca#writing-custom-dsl-compilers)
   for teaching Sorbet about DSLs specific to your project.

-- Tapioca will do a better job at generating actually types inside the generated RBI files.
+- Tapioca will do a better job at generating actual types inside the generated RBI files.
 The custom DSL generators usually generate types in addition to method stubs.
 It will also generate `T.let` annotations for constants defined by the gem.